 - Tell all of your child's health care providers that your child is taking Comvax (b conjugate and hepatitis B vaccine).
 This includes your child's doctors, nurses, pharmacists, and dentists.

 - If your child has a latex allergy, talk with the doctor.

 - This medicine may not protect all people who use it.
 Talk with the doctor.

 - This medicine may affect certain lab tests.
 Tell all of your child's health care providers and lab workers that your child takes Comvax (b conjugate and hepatitis B vaccine).

 If your child is pregnant or breast-feeding a baby:

 - Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
 You will need to talk about the benefits and risks of using Comvax (b conjugate and hepatitis B vaccine).

 How is this medicine (Comvax) best taken?

-Give Comvax as ordered by your child's doctor.
+Give Comvax (b conjugate and hepatitis B vaccine) as ordered by your child's doctor.
 Read all information given to you.
 Follow all instructions closely.

 - It is given as a shot into a muscle.